szilvia-csernus/community-transport/README.md

     ```
     The DEBUG setting was true only while I was developing the project.
 I deleted this variable before I submitted this project.
 3. Deploy / GitHub, connected my repo.
-4. Enabled Continous Integration - this made sure every new push to the gitHub repository was deployed too.
+4. Enabled Continous Integration - this made sure every new push to the GitHub repository was deployed.
 5. Open app / More / Run Console:
     ```
     python3